 Making Illinois a Safe Place for Women’s Reproductive Health Care

-Personal PAC is implementing a multi-step strategy that will make Illinois the most pro-choice state in the country while protecting reproductive rights for all women in Illinois through 2032.
+Personal PAC is implementing a multi-step strategy that will protect reproductive rights for all women in Illinois through 2032.
 With the first step – supporting the election of a pro-choice Governor and Attorney General – accomplished, Personal PAC is now directing its attention toward removing remaining reproductive rights restrictions that impede a woman’s access to a safe and legal abortion.
 Personal PAC is working closely with its legislative partners to accomplish these goals.
 To learn more about the bills currently pending in the General Assembly, please click below:

 Abortion in Illinois Is Under Attack By Right-Wing Extremists

 HB 40 prevents Illinois from automatically making abortion illegal and dangerous if Roe is overturned.
 HB 40 also ensures that women who rely on Medicaid for their health insurance and state employees have access to abortion care.
 Right-wing politicians are trying to block and repeal HB 40, making Illinois a more dangerous state for all women.

 Keeping Abortion Safe and Legal Since 1989